YOURLS/containers/README.md

 For more information about the official images process, see the [docker-library/official-images readme](https://github.com/docker-library/official-images/blob/master/README.md).

-### Is there an alternative Container Registry?

-Yes, YOURLS images are also [hosted on the GitHub Container Registry](https://github.com/YOURLS/YOURLS/pkgs/container/yourls).

----
+### What are the architecures available on the Docker Hub?

 | Build | Status | Badges | (per-arch) |
 |:-:|:-:|:-:|:-:|